kyma-project/examples/event-subscription/lambda/README.md

 - After installing the CLI, export the name of the `kubeless config` configmap resource name and the `namespace` where it is located into the shell environment.

-- An environment to which to deploy the example.
+- An Environment to which to deploy the example.

 ```bash
 export KUBELESS_CONFIG=core-kubeless-config
 export KUBELESS_NAMESPACE=kyma-system
 ```

-To get information about currently-supported runtimes, use:
+To get information about currently-supported runtimes, use this command:

 ```bash
 kubeless get-server-config